gino-alajar-ph/cardcost-api/README.md

 ### Integration Tests

 Swagger can be used for testing the API endpoints, as mentioned above.
 It's an easy and interactive way to validate the API functionality directly in your browser.

+## Future Enhancements

+- **Security Enhancements**: Implement HTTPS for secure communication, integrate OAuth2 for API authentication, and enforce stricter CORS policies.
+- **High Availability**: Deploy the application using Kubernetes for better scalability and load balancing across multiple instances.
+- **Extendability**: Incorporate asynchronous processing and reactive REST APIs using Spring WebFlux to handle a larger number of concurrent requests efficiently.

+## Conclusion

+This README provides a comprehensive guide to running the Card Cost API using Docker with an integrated Redis cache.
+It also includes pointers for future enhancements related to security, high availability, and extendability.